 Since in the dominant production model, few animals are born, live their entire life and then die on one farm, most animals are transported at some point, if not several times.
 In Canada, there is extensive trade in live animals both domestically and with the USA.
 Most animal transport occurs by truck, with some rail.
 Exports to the US were primarily cattle (over 1.2 million head in 2014) and pork (nearly 5 million head in 2014).
 There is an extensive body of literature on the negative effects of long distance transport on animal welfare and ultimately the quality of their meat once slaughtered (Appleby et al., 2008; Perez et al., 2002).
 Some of these problems can be mitigated with best practices that reduce stress on animals, but transport is an inherently unnatural process for animals.
 See Goal 9, Human Relations with Animals for more.

 Per tonne-km, ships are the lowest emitting, followed by rail and large trucks.
 Small trucks and airplanes have the highest emissions (Edwards-Jones et al., 2008).

-Note that the interswitching provision of the Fair Rail for Grain Farmers Act appears to effectively expand the number of elevators serviced by more than one railroad, but the CPR is contesting the Act’s interswitching provisions in court.
+Note that the interswitching provision of the Fair Rail for Grain Farmers Act in effect from 2014-17 appeared to effectively expand the number of elevators serviced by more than one railroad, but these provisions were not extended after 2017.